 Day 4: Split

-Enjoy a city tour featuring the historic inner city, built around the Roman Emperor Diocletian's Palace, a UNESCO World Cultural Heritage site.
+Today, enjoy a city tour featuring the Historic Inner City, built around the Roman Emperor Diocletian's Palace, a UNESCO World Cultural Heritage site.
 Finally, see the remnants of Split's Roman heritage, its Renaissance and Gothic structures, Jupiter's Temple, the Peristyle and the Cathedral.

 Day 5: Split - Korčula

 After breakfast, enjoy some free time in Split.
 In the afternoon we head to the island of Korčula.
 Upon arrival free time to enjoy this beautiful island.

 Day 6: Korčula - Dubrovnik

 The beautiful medieval town Korčula has streets arranged in the shape of a fish bone, which ensures the flow of fresh air and protects from strong winds.
 According to legend, the famous adventurer Marco Polo was born here.
 After the visit, depart for Dubrovnik.

 Day 7: Dubrovnik

 Start the day with a walking tour of Old Dubrovnik this morning.
 Visit the Rector's Palace and see the Bell Tower Clock, Orlando's Column and Sponza Palace.
 Next, see the Dominican Monastery and Franciscan Monastery with its Pharmacy, one of the oldest in the world.
 The rest of the day is at leisure to explore on your own, enjoy the picturesque setting, shop or simply relax.